Really-Simple-Plugins/complianz-gdpr/readme.txt

 == Change log ==

 = 2.1.1 =
+* Fix: changed text domain to make compatible with WordPress.
+If you have custom translations, please rename the files from 'complianz-en_US.po' to 'complianz-gdpr-en_US.po'
 * Fix: allow reinitialisation of recaptcha v3 in Contact Form 7
 * Tweak: prevent dns prefetch for blocked URL's
 * Tweak: option to dismiss on scroll or dismiss on timeout
 * Tweak: option to share more details on the automated processing
 * Tweak: added secure flag to cookie set function when url is https

 = 2.1.0 =
 * Tweak: Gutenberg blocks from Complianz Privacy Suite